yankeguo/genpass/README.md

 ## Rules

-- Beginning with 3 random letters
-- Ending with 3 random letters
-- In the middle
+- 25 characters long
-    - 6 Upper case letters
+- At least 6 upper case letters
-    - 6 Lower case letters
+- At least 6 lower case letters
-    - 6 Numbers
+- 6 numbers
-    - 2 Special characters (URL-safe, Non-contiguous)
+- 2 special characters (url-safe, non-contiguous)
+- Starting and ending with a letter

 ## Credits